falconsmilie/phospy/docs/fixtures.md

 This document is the single source of truth for the fixture and trace directories used in PhosPy.

+Unless otherwise noted, commands below assume:

+- **Linux**
+- **repo root**
+- a shell that understands standard `bash` syntax

+macOS uses the same commands unless a section says otherwise.
+Windows is only shown where the syntax changes.

 ## Directory Map

 ### Small Synthetic R Fixtures